projections-tech/projections-core/Tutorial.md

 of some remote filesystem, data from scientific resources like NCBI Genbank, results of sequencing run and even local filesystem contents.
 #### Creating projection
 Let`s for example, project genbank query as set of filesystem objects.
+To start projection creation, please enter your email, in order to have access to NCBI resources, in genbank driver configuration in "drivers/driver_configurations/genbank_config.yaml".
-To do this, we issue following command to projections daemon command line interface:
+After entering our email, we issue following command to projections daemon command line interface:

 ```
 $ ./projections_cli.py project --projection_name=genbank_example --mount_point=mount --driver=genbank_driver --prototype=examples/genbank_example_1_config.yaml